FJSolutions/ts-dotenv/README.md

 - The first import in this file is `reflect-metadata`.
 This must be first in order to ensure that the decorators work properly.
+- Initializing the properties in this class is safe, because these values will be overwritten if the module is initialized successfully, or used as a default value if no `default` function is provided.

 ### @Prop properties and defaults